pyronlaboratory/heroku-integrated-firefox-geckodriver/README.md

 [![Requirements Status](https://requires.io/github/pyronlaboratory/heroku-integrated-firefox-geckodriver/requirements.svg?branch=master)](https://requires.io/github/pyronlaboratory/heroku-integrated-firefox-geckodriver/requirements/?branch=master)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> Available for download at [The Heroku Elements Marketplace](https://elements.heroku.com/).
+Search `heroku-integrated-firefox-geckodriver` on the official Heroku Elements Marketplace to access the buildpack.

 Buildpack `heroku-integrated-firefox-geckodriver` enables your application or client code - running in any high-level language such as *Python, Ruby or Node.js* - to access **Firefox** along with **Geckodriver** (the Selenium driver for Firefox) in a Heroku slug and enables the driver objects to perform automated operations defined the source code.